rjhowell44/node-cpu-metrics/README.md

 ---

-### Travis Build requirements
+### Travis Build Requirements
-Starting with Node 4, V8 requires g++ which is not the default for Travis.
+Starting with Node 4, V8 requires g++ 4.8 to build native addons.
+Add the following to your `.travis.yml` file to update the build environment.

 ``` json
 env: